-According to a report from PwC, a powerful benefit of open banking is the ability to credit score thin-file customers.
+According to a PwC report, a powerful benefit of open banking is the ability to credit score thin-file customers.
 People with a thin-file have a limited credit history, and therefore can be rejected for traditional loans.

 Open banking gives lenders access to significantly more information and better insights than traditional methods to create better credit reports to assess a traditionally thin-filed customer.

 4. They stimulate competition and innovation in the banking industry

 When there is an information imbalance between traditional companies, startups, and customers, it results in a situation that stifles innovation, as the traditional market leaders hold all the power.

 Open banking allows for licensed startups to compete with the major banks through direct access to their data.
 With this information, startups can provide innovative solutions to customers, forcing the major banks to compete and innovate as well.
 This results in open banking loans that provide the most value to customers and allows lenders with true unique selling points to thrive.

 Even though open banking is only in its infancy, it is completely changing the banking industry for the better.